Bachelor of Science (BSc) in Business Administration

 - Students can access, develop, and use information to analyze business problems and propose feasible solutions.

-A minimum of 128 US credit hours consisting of the following: a minimum of 51 Required US credit hours Core courses in the Major (this equals 17 courses); 31 US credit hours from the Global Citizenship Program; 46 Elective US credit hours this equals 16 courses.
+A minimum of 128 US credit hours consisting of the following: a minimum of 55 required US credit hours of major coursework (see below); a minimum of 30 US credit hours from the Global Citizenship Program; and 43 US credit hours of electives.

 - ACCT 2010 Financial Accounting (3 credit hours)